j2020v/oop-basics/README.md

     - <b>encapsulation</b> - hiding information from the user and restricting access to the user

-    - <b>polymorphism</b> - allows us to define methods in the child class with the same name as defined in their parent class.
+    - <b>polymorphism</b> - allows us to define methods in the child class with the same name as defined in their parent class

  - Other learning objectives:
     -  Git + GitHub